-This Statement of Policy applies to all members of the SAIC community, including students, faculty, administrators, staff, and third parties on School premises or in a School program.
+This Statement of Policy applies to all members of the AIC community, which includes all trustees, officers, governors, faculty, staff, and volunteers.

 This Policy addresses conduct that is unwelcome and not based on consent.
-The School has a separate policy that applies to consensual romantic or sexual relationships between faculty and students.
-That policy, called the Policy on Consensual Faculty/Student Relationships, is in the Student Handbook and Faculty Dashboard.
-The School also has separate policies that apply to discrimination, harassment, and retaliation.
+SAIC has an additional, separate policy that applies to consensual romantic or sexual relationships with students.
+That policy, called the Consensual Romantic or Sexual Relationship Policy is in the Student Handbook and Faculty Dashboard.
+AIC also has separate policies that apply to discrimination, harassment, and retaliation.
 Please see the Discrimination, Harassment, and Retaliation policies in the Student Handbook, Faculty Dashboard, and Employee Guidelines.